TheWiselyBearded/ChatbotAvatarAI/README.md

 5. Delete `Newtonsoft.dll` again from the same location
 6. The import should now complete.

-## Usage

-Once you've set up the configuration files, you can run the scene and begin interacting with the NPC by asking it questions.
-The NPC will respond within seconds.

 ## Notes
 Models Used:
-This project currently uses the TextDavinciV3 model provided by OpenAI's GPT-3 API.
-Additionally, there is a separate branch attempting to update to the latest publicly available model, ChatGpt3_5Turbo.
+This project currently uses the TextDavinciV3 and the ChatGpt3_5Turbo.
+It has support for GPT4 (in the code), though the demo scenes do not use.

 In addition to the APIs and packages mentioned above, this project also uses the Meta Movement SDK.
 More information on this SDK can be found in its GitHub repository at https://github.com/oculus-samples/Unity-Movement.

 ## References